-Plus, the book sends out an important and powerful message to the teens who read it, and anyone wondering if maybe rules really were made to be broken: gender isn’t a a switch, it’s a spectrum, and love between two people can take many different forms—none of which have to be the ideal of what a relationship should be.
+Plus, the book sends out an important and powerful message to the teens who read it, and anyone wondering if maybe rules really were made to be broken: gender and sexuality aren’t switches, they’re spectrums, and love between two people can take many different forms—none of which have to be the ideal of what a relationship “should” be.

 Rose McCoy (author) from West Virginia on August 22, 2020:

 Umesh Chandra Bhatt from Kharghar, Navi Mumbai, India on August 22, 2020:

 Interesting review.
 Well presented.
 You have reminded me one book that I read long back in Hindi language where the feelings of subtle love were depicted with great narration.
 The hidden love between Zee and Cam (of course from Zee's side) appears similar.
 Anyway, nice reading, thanks.